iZUMi-kyouka/tp/README.md

   * add contact details of potential talents that were discovered
   * group talents by type of talent for easier contact management
 * TalentNexus combines graphical elements with a command line interface, fit for fast typist and those who champion efficiency.
+* For the detailed documentation of this project, see the [TalentNexus Website](https://ay2526s1-cs2103t-f09-3.github.io/tp/)

 _This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org)_